-- RU1 In strategy RU1, changing the contents of a block is done by operations local to only that single block.
+- RU1 depreciated In strategy RU1, changing the contents of a block is done by operations local to only that single block.
 Notably, this allows the ADR bytes of the blocks to be distinct.
 For states 2 and 4, recovery is done by using decrement transactions using key A, with pseudocode given in Figure 4.
 Key B can recover by using write operations from any state in Table 4, and in either direction, with pseudocode given in Figures 5 (commit) and 6 (undo). - RU2 Strategy RU1 is essentially a mutilated version of strategy RU1.
 In RU2 there is no key B, and recovery from states 1, 3 and 5 is not possible.
 It is better than RU1 in the sense that there is no need for a key which has write rights.
-Recovery from states 2 and 4 is done with key A, with pseudocode given in Figure 4. - TNO-RU In strategy TNO-RU, changing the contents of a block is done by copying it from another block in the countersector, using the restore-transfer command combo.
+Recovery from states 2 and 4 is done with key A, with pseudocode given in Figure 4. - NXP-TNO-RU In strategy NXP-TNO-RU, changing the contents of a block is done by copying it from another block in the countersector, using the restore-transfer command combo.
 Notably, this strategy does not guarantee that the different block retain distinct ADR bytes.
 For this strategy only one key with the decrement right is needed.
 Recovery can be done both forward (commit) and backwards (undo/rollback), unless the last copy of the value has to be restored.
 In that case, only commit is possible.
 Pseudocode for commit and undo/rollback is given in Figures 7 and 8, respectively.

 The pseudocode is already nontrivial as it is given.
-In reality, a number of checks and adjustments has to be built in to accommodate the fact that a value block is in fact not just a 32 bit integer, but a 16 byte array containing three redundant copies of the counter, and four redundant copies of the ADR byte.
+In reality, a number of checks and adjustments has to be built in to accommodate the fact that a value block is in fact not just a 32 bit integer, but a 16 byte array containing three copies of the counter, and four copies of the ADR byte.
+This redundancy makes sure that if a bit flips accidentally, the new state is not considered a valid one.

-function TNO-RU-recover-commit-with-key-a() \rightarrow success $b1 \leftarrow \text{read-block}(1); b2 \leftarrow \text{read-block}(2); b3 \leftarrow \text{read-block}(3);$ if b1 = b2 = b3 then return true; / state 0 or 6 / if $b\mathcal{Z} = b\mathcal{Z}$ then / state 1 or 2 / repeat / register: b2-1 / decrement(2, 1); $\operatorname{transfer}(1);$ / store in counter 1 / $n \leftarrow \text{read-block}(1);$ until $n = b\mathcal{Z} - 1;$ proceed-from $\leftarrow 2$; old-state \leftarrow b2: else if $(b1 \neq b3 - 1)$ and $(b1 \neq b2)$ then / state not in Table 4 /return false: if $b1 \neq b2$ then / state 3 / transfer-to $\leftarrow 2;$ proceed-from $\leftarrow 3$; old-state \leftarrow b1; else / state 4 or 5 / transfer-to $\leftarrow 3$; proceed-from $\leftarrow 4$; repeat / register: b1 / restore(1);/ store in counter / transfer(transfer-to); $n \leftarrow \text{read-block}(transfer-to);$ until n = b1; if proceed-from = 4 then / state 4 or 5 / return true; else return go-to-next-state(proceed-from, old-state);
+'''

+function NXP-TNO-RU-recover-commit-with-key-a() \rightarrow success

+b1 \leftarrow \text{read-block}(1); b2 \leftarrow \text{read-block}(2); b3 \leftarrow \text{read-block}(3);

+/ state 0 or 6 /

+if b1 = b2 = b3 then return true;

+if b2 = b3 then

+/ state 1 or 2 /

+repeat

+/ register: b2-1/

+decrement(2, 1);

+transfer(1);

+/ store in counter 1 /

+n \leftarrow \text{read-block}(1);

+until n = b2 - 1;

+proceed-from \leftarrow 2:

+old-state \leftarrow b2:

+else

+if (b1 \neq b3 - 1) and (b1 \neq b2) then

+/ state not in Table 4 /

+return false:

+if b1 \neq b2 then

+/ state 3 /

+transfer-to \leftarrow 2;

+proceed-from \leftarrow 3;

+old-state \leftarrow b1;

+else

+/ state 4 or 5 /

+transfer-to \leftarrow 3;

+proceed-from \leftarrow 4;

+repeat

+/ register: b1 /

+restore(1);

+/ store in counter /

+transfer(transfer-to);

+n \leftarrow \text{read-block}(transfer-to);

+until n = b1;

+if proceed-from = 4 then

+/ state 4 or 5 /

+return true;

+else

+return go-to-next-state(proceed-from, old-state);

+'''

-Figure 7: TNO-RU: Pseudocode of the commit recovery with key A. All states of Table 4 are recognized and recovered.
+Figure 7: NXP-TNO-RU: Pseudocode of the commit recovery with key A. All states of Table 4 are recognized and recovered.
 Otherwise, the function returns false.